Software-Based Dialogue Systems: Survey, Taxonomy and Challenges

 \noindentparagraph{\textbf{User perceived quality is a key research challenge.}} Research challenges (1), (2), (3) and (6) are related to the degree to which users perceive conversational agents as useful tools.
 The future evolution of the pervasiveness of these systems is mainly conditioned by the insights and contributions of future research in terms of improving user experience through an advanced, efficient and accurate smart conversational process.

-\noindentparagraph{\textbf{Context-awareness, personalization and data-driven research requires from structured, synthesized knowledge.}} Research challenges (4) and (5) are related to the degree to which conversational agents are capable of building customized and personalized knowledge bases with the required precision to provide fully-personalized experiences.
-As reported by the surveyed studies, there is a lack of structured, synthesized knowledge in these areas.
+\noindentparagraph{\textbf{Context-awareness, personalization and data-driven research requires from structured, synthesized knowledge.}} Research challenges (4), (5) and (7) are related to the degree to which conversational agents are capable of building customized and personalized knowledge bases to provide fully-personalized experiences.
+As previously reported, there is a lack of structured, synthesized knowledge in these areas, as well as complex, advanced tools and mechanisms for their design and construction.
 Consequently, identifying and exploiting data sources and data items is a key challenge not only for the design of these systems, but also for its evolution and personalization.